 Ghosts are natural features of grating spectrographs (due to the high number of optical components) and cannot be avoided.
-Ghosts are especially observed in high S/N exposures, when images of a bright spectral region are projected elsewhere on the CCD.
+These are more easilly detected in high S/N exposures, when images of a bright spectral region are projected elsewhere on the CCD.
 In ESPRESSO, such ghosts are weak and only observed when exposing with the ThAr hollow-cathode lamp, which exhibits extremely strong Argon emission lines.
 On science exposures, ghosts have not been reported.